Author has written 6 stories for Doc Martin.

 Since I am used to writing commentary, I am also used to researching everything I write.
 So, if you think I changed something you already read, you may be right.
 I probably looked it up and realized it was wrong or wouldn't work.

 Well, a couple things about me.
-My daughter and son are in their 20s, I have worked around books or printing for most of my working years, and I have been to Port Isaac and would go back in a heartbeat.
+My daughter and son are in their 20s, I have worked around books or printing for most of my working years, I'm a dog lover, and I have been to Port Isaac and would go back in a heartbeat.

 Again, thanks for reading,